 The primary function of architectural coating is to protect metals, wood, and other materials against corrosion and decay.
 In order to better differentiate between different grades of paint, it is necessary to have at least some understanding of what raw materials go into every can of paint.

-I hope that by reading this you will learn how to make a better decision as to what paint materials should be used to protect, what is perhaps, the biggest investment you will ever own.
+I hope that by reading this you will learn how to make a better decision as to what paint materials should be used to protect, what is perhaps the biggest investment you will ever own, your home.

-All paints consist of four basic components: pigments, binders, liquids and additives.
-Each of these ingredients has a specific effect on the paint's performance.
+All paint coating consist of four basic components: pigments, binders, liquids and additives.
+Each of these ingredients plays a specific role in coating performance.

 - Pigments are finely ground materials that give the paint its color and hiding capacity.
 The most common white pigment in paint today is titanium dioxide.

 - The binder holds pigment particles together.
 As the paint dries, the binder binds pigment particles into a continuous film as well as binding them to the painted surface.
 The type and the amount of binder also has a big effect on the paint’s durability, stain resistance and color retention.